Stock market sectors guide: How these 11 slices of the market work

 What is the GICS system and why is it important?

-The classification system gets fairly granular, and includes the following groupings in descending order:
+The classification system gets fairly granular, and includes the following groupings in descending order of size:

 - Industry groups